 - User-friendly controls make for easy mowing with a smooth ride thanks to a hydrostatic transmission.

 - A patent-pending system for brakes when parked.

 - The air-induction mechanism lifts grass for a better cut.

 - There are no headlights for this mower.

 - Some concerns about seat comfort have been reported.

-With this Craftsman Z525 Gas Powered Mower, you can get your mowing done in no time.
+Best riding lawn mower for hills With this Craftsman 17ARFACQ091 50-Inch Hydrostatic Gas Zero Turn Mower with 24HP Kohler Twin Cylinder Engine, you can get your mowing done in no time.
 The powerful gas-fueled Craftsman engine featured is an auto choke 679cc twin engine that makes this lawnmower a terrific choice for larger properties.
 The auto choke guarantees easy ascension with a quick, clean start.

 A 46-inch deck allows you to cut, clip or trim your lawn easily, and it features a deck wash that will save you tons of time when you need to clean the mower underside.
 Attention to comfort is front and center thanks to a high back seat that is cushioned for comfort and supportive of lumbar back muscles.

 Reverse mowing is another great feature with this riding lawn mower, as is the 360° turning radius, so you really never need to pause, saving you extra time if you’re in a hurry to get the job finished,all the while guaranteeing efficiency in your lawn maintenance.